Charles Taze Russell: Marriage

-Maria Russell filed a suit for legal separation in the Court of Common Pleas at Pittsburgh in June 1903.
+Maria Russell filed a suit for legal separation in the Pennsylvania courts of common pleas at Pittsburgh in June 1903.
 In 1906 she filed for divorce under a claim of mental cruelty.
 She was granted a separation, with alimony, in 1908.
-Maria Russell died at the age of 88 in St. Petersburg, Florida on March 12, 1938, from complications related to Hodgkin's disease.
+Maria Russell died at the age of 88 in St. Petersburg, Florida, on March 12, 1938, from complications related to Hodgkin's disease.

 Ministry

 Russell was a charismatic figure, but claimed no special revelation or vision for his teachings and no special authority on his own behalf.
 He stated that he did not seek to found a new denomination, but intended to gather together those who were seeking the truth of God's Word "during this harvest time".
 He wrote that the "clear unfolding of truth" within his teachings was due to "the simple fact that God's due time has come; and if I did not speak, and no other agent could be found, the very stones would cry out."

 He viewed himself—and all other Christians anointed with the Holy Spirit—as "God's mouthpiece" and an ambassador of Christ.
 Later in his career he accepted without protest that many Bible Students viewed him as the "faithful and wise servant" of Matthew 24:45.
 After his death, the Watch Tower said that he had been made "ruler of all the Lord's goods".